 The island is studded with many lochs.
 The west side has extensive sandy beaches with a wide machair plain, while the east coast is mostly rugged and backed by moorland.
-In WWII an airfield was established at Balivanich (G Baile a Mhanaich, Monkstown) which continues to be used by the military as part of their Misile remains of two chambered cairns lie north of Loch nan Clachan (NF813527).

-Testing Range, as well as by civilian traffic.
-A single track concrete bridge to South Uist was started in 1938 and completed in 1942, to facilitate the import of supplies during WWII It was upgraded to the present causeway in 1983.
+In WWII an airfield was established at Balivanich (G Baile a Mhanaich, Monkstown) which continues to be used by the military as part of their Missile Testing Range, as well as by civilian traffic.
+Construction of a single track concrete bridge to South Uist was started in 1938 and completed in 1942, to facilitate the import of supplies during WWII It was upgraded to the present causeway in 1983.

 Archaeology There is much of archaeological interest on the island.
 At Gramisdale, near the North Ford, there are several standing stones (NF825562 and NF825553).
-The northern site has one upright and nine fallen monoliths, while there is one upright and two fallen stones at the southern one.
-The much ruined
+The northern site has one upright and nine fallen monoliths, while there is one upright and two fallen stones at the National Museum, was on the ite slab is incised with two symbols, a comb box, decorated with spirals and a disc with three small- The only wheelhouse so far known on Benbecula is now under one of the runways of the airport, and to date no Pictish or Norse domestic site has come to light, making the carved stone even more enigmatic.